GoogleCloudPlatform/training-data-analyst/courses/fast-and-lean-data-science/README-TF2.1.md

  * you can then try the custom training loop example notebook:<br/>
  `training-data-analyst/courses/fast-and-lean-data-science/keras_flowers_customtrainloop_tf2.1.ipynb`

-You can also use the [Google cloud console](https://console.cloud.google.com/).
+You can also create a TPU manually in the [cloud console](https://console.cloud.google.com/).
 Go to Compute Engine > TPUs > CREATE TPU NODE.
-Select the latest Tensorflow version in the version selector (2.1).
+Select the latest Tensorflow version in the version selector.

 The script does the same thing but on the command line using the two gcloud commands for creating a VM and a TPU.
-It ads a couple of perks: the VM supports Jupyter notebooks out of the box, it has the TPU_NAME environment variable set pointing to your TPU, and it can be upgraded to tf-nightly if you need cutting edge tech.
+It ads a couple of perks: the VM supports Jupyter notebooks out of the box, it has the TPU_NAME environment variable set pointing to your TPU, and it can be upgraded to tf-nightly if you need cutting edge tech: add the --nightly parameter when you run the script.